-Many of the Company's competitors are large companies, including P&G, The Sun Products Corporation, The Clorox Company, Colgate-Palmolive Company, Henkel, Reckitt Benckiser Group plc, Johnson & Johnson, Nestle Purina PetCare Company, Ansell Limited, Alere Inc., Pfizer Inc., Bayer AG, S.C.
+Many of the Company's competitors are large companies, including P&G, The Clorox Company, Colgate-Palmolive Company, Henkel, Reckitt Benckiser Group plc, Johnson & Johnson, Nestle Purina PetCare Company, Ansell Limited, Alere Inc., Pfizer Inc., Bayer AG, S.C.
 Johnson & Son, Inc., Pharmavite LLC and NBTY, Inc. Many of these companies have greater financial resources than does the Company, and, therefore, have the capacity to outspend the Company on advertising and promotional activities and introduce competing products more quickly and respond more effectively to changing business and economic conditions than can the Company.
 In addition, the Company's competitors may attempt to gain market share by offering products at prices at or below those typically offered by it.
 Competitive activity may require the Company to increase its spending on advertising and promotions and/or reduce prices, which could lead to reduced profits and adversely affect growth.
 If the Company loses market share or the markets in which it competes do not grow substantially, its sales growth will decline.

-• Since the introduction in the U.S. of unit dose laundry detergent by various manufacturers, including the Company, there has been significant product and price competition in the laundry detergent category.
-For example P&G markets a lower-priced line of laundry detergents that competes directly with the Company's core value laundry detergents and Henkel has entered the U.S. market with Persil, its leading worldwide premium laundry detergent.
-While it is too early to assess what impact this will have on the premium laundry category or the Company's laundry detergent business, the introduction of Persil could precipitate greater price competition in the category and distribution pressure with a potential adverse impact on OXICLEAN laundry detergent.
-While the category grew 1.6% in 2015 after experiencing declines in 2013 and 2014, there is no assurance the category will not decline in the future and that the Company will be able to offset any such decline.
+There is significant product and price competition in the laundry detergent category.
+For example, P&G markets a lower-priced line of laundry detergents, Simply Tide, which competes directly with the Company's core value laundry detergents.
+P&G has significantly increased its discounting of Simply Tide which could have a broad negative impact on the laundry category pricing and profitability.
+In addition, in 2016, Henkel entered the premium laundry detergent segment with Persil, its leading worldwide premium laundry detergent and acquired Sun Products, making Henkel the second largest laundry detergent company in the U.S. While it is too early to assess what impact this will have on the Company's laundry detergent business, the introduction of Persil and Henkel's increased scale and market share could precipitate greater price competition in the category and distribution pressure with a potential adverse impact on the Company's laundry detergent business.
+Additionally, while the category grew 3.3% in 2016 (0.5% in the fourth quarter of 2016) after experiencing growth in 2015 and a decline in 2014, there is no assurance the category will not decline in the future and that the Company will be able to offset any such decline.